Sesame Street in the United Kingdom: BBC

-Sesame Street premiered on public broadcasting television stations in the US on 10 November 1969, to positive reviews, some controversy, and high ratings.
+Sesame Street premiered on public broadcasting television stations in the United States on 10 November 1969, to positive reviews, some controversy, and high ratings.
 A few months after its debut, producers from several countries requested that the Children's Television Workshop (CTW) create and produce versions of Sesame Street in their countries, which came to be called "international co-productions".
-Producers in the UK began discussing plans to broadcast either a co-production or the American broadcast on British television within six months after the show debuted in the US.
+Producers in the UK began discussing plans to broadcast either a co-production or the American broadcast on British television within six months after the show debuted in the United States.

 The BBC disliked the series from the very beginning and refused to air a British version, claiming that there were already children's television programmes that accomplished the same goals as Sesame Street.
-Throughout 1970 and 1971, debates raged in the British media about broadcasting the show in the UK.
+Throughout 1970 and 1971, debates raged in the British media about broadcasting the show in the United Kingdom.
 Joan Ganz Cooney, the creator of Sesame Street, expressed her hopes that a British version of the show could expose British children to "something more telling than The Magic Roundabout".
 Monica Sims, head of children's programming at the BBC at the time, stated, "This sounds like indoctrination, and a dangerous extension of the use of television".
 A teacher in North London showed the series to over 400 educators and reported that the most negative feedback was that Sesame Street was "brash and vulgar but utterly lovable".

 On 24 November 1970, a half hour extract of the programme was shown at a meeting for the Society for Film and Television Arts.
 One member stated, "There is not much chance of it appearing on British television, but the Department of Education and Science was looking into using the programme in schools".
 Cooney said, "One day we thought: Can't we use commercials, not to sell products but to teach letters and numbers".